 - The Nostalgia Chick reviewed Armageddon, where Harry Stamper did more than just "two words" at a time.
 Always messing it up.
 One in particular ("AJ, I got just five words for you: Damn glad to see you boy!") had The Nostalgia Chick baffled and starting to count.

 - The Runaway Guys' playthrough of New Super Mario Bros.
 U Lampshade the effect when they encounter Miiverse posts that begin with "Two words:" and follow it with a different number of words.
+One of Jon's own posts is the same as the trope name.

 - Ultra Fast Pony, in "The Longest Engagement", as Pinkie Pie is planning Cadance's wedding reception.